Modulational instability and discrete quantum droplets in a deep quasi-one-dimensional optical lattice: Strongly localized discrete breathers

 The numerical results for flat top solution are presented in Figs.~\ref{fig-11} and \ref{fig-12} and we proceed with the same steps as in previous subsections.
 Again the solution exists and is well approximated by the results of application of the Page method.
 The exact numerical solution for flat top discrete mode is unstable as follows from a solution of time-dependent evolution equation Eq.~(\ref{moddnlseQ1D}), also the eigenvalues of linearized equation (Eqs.~(\ref{LinEignVal})) have non zero imaginary parts, see Fig.~\ref{fig-12}.

+Similarly, dark flat-top localized mode solutions can be obtained.
+These solutions are represented by the superposition of two anti-kink and kink profiles.
 The next subsection \ref{sec:LHY} is devoted to the problem of the existence and stability of strongly localized discrete modes in the case of Lee-Yang-Huang quantum liquid located in a one-dimensional optical lattice~\cite{Jorgensen, Skov}.